-A parasite named Toxoplasma gondii has two life cycles: First the parasite is picked up by rats and mice when they eat cat feces (gross, I know).
+A parasite named Toxoplasma gondii has two life cycles: First the parasite is picked up by rats and mice when they eat cat faeces (gross, I know).
 Once inside the rodent, Toxo’ has a direct effect on the rodent’s brain, disarming its instinctive fear of cats.
 Without its natural instinct to flee from cats the rodent is quickly eaten and the parasite continues its life cycle inside the body of the cat, where it reproduces and its offspring leave the cat’s body to continue this cycle.
 Toxo’ is just one of the many cases in the animal kingdom where a parasite hijacks its host’s brain to serve its own selfish purpose.

 Toxo’ can also influence human behaviour and may make men “more likely to disregard rules”, “more expedient, suspicious, jealous, and dogmatic”, while making women “more warm hearted, outgoing, conscientious, persistent, and moralistic”.

 Much of our behaviour is based on environment, habit, instinct, past experience, and reflex, as well as impulses from the brain to fulfil our desires and needs.
 The rest, the part we experience as free will, is based on decisions we make through reasoning and understanding. …And reasoning and understanding is absolutely the brain’s job.
 Think about any time you’ve been drunk.
-Did your inhibitions drop because your soul got drunk or because your brain was intoxicated?
+Did your inhibitions drop because your soul got drunk or because your brain function was disrupted?